 Mustačo has a reputation for cocktails and good food and the out of the way position is inviting.
 We noticed that both the beach and water were clear of rubbish.

 From the bay it is a pleasant half an hour walk via beach road Ivana Vučetića, to Hvar Town.
-Pokonji Dol Island looks so close and the road passes beneath windswept trees, with wildflowers and cacti providing patches of colour.
+Pokonji Dol Island, one of the islands near Hvar, is quite close and Ivana Vučetića passes beneath windswept trees, with wildflowers and cacti providing patches of colour.
+It is an enjoyable excursion.

 The small boat harbour on Put Križa, south of the Riva, is stunning at sunset.